UsirukEsikam/weread-cron/docs/protocol-validation-checklist.md

 - The meaning of `-2012` as Login Session expiry versus Reading Session expiry is not yet established.
 - Whether recovery requires re-entering the Reading Session is not yet established.
 - Newly unread books and completed books remain unvalidated independently because both tests were blocked by the same long-session failure.

+另一拨手动测试的一些记录：
+- Official Web Reader capture confirmed that `pc` and `ps` remain stable across consecutive timed reports and real page turns.
+During the same session, `ct`, `rt`, `rn`, `sg`, `s`, and reading-position fields changed as expected.
+- For a Reader page whose initial `reader.pclts` was numeric `0`, the official client sent a non-zero `pc` value and reused that same value for subsequent timed reports.